CallaRudolph/pick-me-up/README.md

 * The user will enter in several keywords to be used for API calls: [x: something currently bothering the user, y:  number from 1-10, z: user name]

-* After submit, the app will make four API calls to retrieve: 1. a motivational quote, 2. a picture of a cat, 3. a fun statement to tell [x] to f*** off from [z], 4. a list of Ron Swanson quotes  based on number [y].
+* After submit, the app will make four API calls to retrieve: 1. a motivational quote, 2. a picture of a cat, 3. a fun statement to tell [x] to f*** off from [z], 4. a list of Ron Swanson quotes based on number [y], 5. a picture of a dog.

 * API responses will be beautifully-displayed throughout the app in a light-hearted way to help the user improve his mood.